velovix/TISC-100/README.md

 ## Creating a Project
 A TISC-100 project is characterized by a set of `.tis` files and a single `machine.json`.
 The `machine.json` is where the node structure of your program is defined.

-TODO: Add more information about projects when that is closer to be finished.
+Projects in TISC-100 are named in the `machine.json` instead of in a special comment.

+Nodes are defined as a two-dimensional array of strings.
+The letter "e" is an execution node and "s" is a stack node.

+Console input and output are defined with the side the input or output plugs into the node array and the position of it on that side.
+If it plugs into the top or bottom, the position value refers to its x position.
+If it plugs into the left or right, the position value refers to its y position.

+See the example project for a better idea of how to set up a TISC-100 project.